State Guide

 Primary reporting agency

-Kentucky State Police Uniform Crime Reporting Program
+Kentucky State Police UCR Program

 Public records law

 Kentucky's open records framework is established by the Kentucky Open Records Act, codified at KRS Chapter 61.870 through 61.884.
 The Act presumes that public agency records are open to inspection by any person, and agencies must respond within five business days.
-However, a significant number of exemptions apply that are directly relevant to identity and people searches.
+Key exemptions include: records that constitute personal information where disclosure would constitute a clearly unwarranted invasion of personal privacy (including home addresses and personal contact information for private individuals); law enforcement records that are part of an ongoing investigation; juvenile records; and certain personnel files.

 Official public record sources in Kentucky